 If the dry slope or indoor scene does not appeal to you.
 And taking advantage of the southern hemisphere ski season is not possible.
 Then you could check out these glacier ski resorts in Austria, France, Italy, Switzerland, Norway and Sweden.

 Not only will you be in the mountains, but on real snow.
 You can then take advantage of the summer skiing in Europe by having ski or snowboard lessons so you’re ready to impress next winter.
 Freestyle is particularly popular in the summer, so you could head into next season with some new tricks up your sleeve.
+You can compare ski lesson deals with SkiBro.

 Top 15 glacier ski resorts